Candy: Production

 Sugar candy is made by dissolving sugar in water or milk to form a syrup, which is boiled until it reaches the desired concentration or starts to caramelize.
 Candy comes in a wide variety of textures, from soft and chewy to hard and brittle.
 The texture of candy depends on the ingredients and the temperatures that the candy is processed at.

-The final texture of sugar candy depends primarily on the concentration of sugar.
-As the syrup is heated, it boils, water evaporates, the sugar concentration increases and the boiling point rises.
+The final texture of sugar candy depends on the concentration of sugar.
+As the syrup is heated, it boils, water evaporates, sugar concentration increases and the boiling point rises.
 A given temperature corresponds to a particular sugar concentration.
 These are called sugar stages.
 In general, higher temperatures and greater sugar concentrations result in hard, brittle candies, and lower temperatures result in softer candies.
 Once the syrup reaches 171 °C or higher, the sucrose molecules break down into many simpler sugars, creating an amber-colored substance known as caramel.
-This should not be confused with caramel candy, although it is the candy's main flavoring.
+Caramel is confused with caramel candy, although it is the candy's main flavoring.

 Licorice is a candy flavored with the extract of the roots of the licorice plant.
 It is popular in Finland.

 Most candies are made commercially.
 The industry relies significantly on trade secret protection, because candy recipes cannot be copyrighted or patented effectively, but are very difficult to duplicate exactly.
 Seemingly minor differences in the machinery, temperature, or timing of the candy-making process can cause noticeable differences in the final product.